d2l-ai/d2l-en/chapter_hyperparameter_optimization/hyperopt-api.md

 Before we dive into different techniques, we will first discuss a basic code structure that allows us to efficiently implement various HPO algorithms.
 In general, all HPO algorithms considered here need to implement two decision making primitives, **searching** and **scheduling**.
 First, they need to sample new hyperparameter configurations, which often involves some kind of search over the configuration space.
-Additional, for each configuration an HPO algorithm needs to schedule its evaluation and how much resources should be allocated to it.
+Second, for each configuration an HPO algorithm needs to schedule its evaluation and decide how many resources to allocate for it.
-Once we started to evaluate configurations, we will refer to it as a **trial**.
+Once we start to evaluate a configuration, we will refer to it as a **trial**.
 We map these decisions to two classes, `HPOSearcher` and `HPOScheduler`.
 On top of that, we also provide a `HPOTuner` class that executes the optimization process.

 This concept of scheduler and searcher is also implemented in popular HPO libraries, such as Syne Tune :cite:`salinas-automl22`, Ray Tune :cite:`liaw-arxiv18` or Optuna :cite:`akiba-sigkdd19`.